 Other ways of being diagnosed

-Some children are diagnosed with cancer during tests for another condition.
-Other children are diagnosed with cancer after needing to go to A&E because their symptoms come on suddenly.
+Some children can get diagnosed with cancer during tests for other conditions.
+Other children might get a diagnosis of cancer after needing to go to Accident and Emergency (A&E).
+This is because their symptoms came on suddenly.

 Children’s cancer specialist team

-Once your child is diagnosed they have their care planned by a specialist children’s cancer team.
-The team is used to planning care for, and treating, children with cancer.
-They explain everything to you and your family.
-There is lots of practical, emotional and psychological support available for children with cancer and their families.
+Once diagnosed your child has their care planned by a specialist children’s cancer team.
+The team is used to planning, treating and caring for children with cancer.
+They explain everything to you, your child and family.
+There is lots of practical, emotional and psychological support available.